paragg11/learning-python/14 JUNE 2022/README.md

 ## FIRST HALF

-- ✅ CSCI Lecture 6.
+- ✅ CSCI Lecture 6 - Decisions.
 - 🚧 Created a basic flow chart for sign up and ERD by implementing SQL queries.

 ## VIDEOS